codrops/ReflectionScroll/README.md

 # Reflection Scroll

-An experimental reflection effect where we simulate a reflected page and scroll it along with the content.
+A decorative reflection effect where we simulate a reflected page and scroll it along with the content.

 ![Reflection Scroll](https://tympanus.net/codrops/wp-content/uploads/2024/02/reflectionscroll_feat.jpg)